-The words listed below designating parts of a work are abbreviated as shown when they are used in footnotes and other references.
+The words listed below designating parts of a work are abbreviated as shown when they are used in footnotes, text notes and other references.
 They should never be abbreviated when they occur in a sentence or when used without a numeral.

 The following should never be abbreviated:

 References to page and paragraph numbers in the plural are given as shown: